Available with Standard or Advanced license.

 When enabled, this setting asks the user to enter a password for the owner of the versions attempting to be deleted.

-As part of the custom steps in ArcGIS Workflow Manager, a clean up step is available that can be used to delete versions as part of the workflow.
+As part of the custom steps in Workflow Manager (Classic), a clean up step is available that can be used to delete versions as part of the workflow.
 When executed, you will be prompted to provide a valid user name and password before deleting the version.
 If you have versions owned by individual database users, you can specify a Super-User here (like an enterprise geodatabase user) to delete versions.

 The tabs available in the client application can be controlled as a system setting.
 For example, you can remove the Location of Interest tab because you have the Define LOI step in your workflow.

 You can refine the tab visibility by allowing certain users in a group to access certain tabs and restrict other groups from accessing the tabs in the application.
 This association is done based on group membership.
 For example, if you only want managers to see the Job History tab, you can disable this tab for other members of your organization and only grant the managers access to the tab.